Piramal Finance: Acquisition by Piramal and reorganization (2021–present)

-In April 2025, the Reserve Bank of India (RBI) approved the company's transition from a Housing Finance Company (HFC) to a Non-Banking Financial Company – Investment and Credit Company (NBFC-ICC).
-Subsequently, the company surrendered its HFC license and was renamed Piramal Finance Limited.
-Following this regulatory shift, the company relinquished its HFC license and was renamed Piramal Finance Limited.
-This reclassification aligns with its strategic focus on expanding retail and MSME lending across India.

-In May 2025, Piramal Enterprises Limited announced a proposed merger of Piramal Finance Limited with the parent entity.
+In April 2025, the RBI approved the company's transition from a Housing Finance Company (HFC) to a Non-Banking Financial Company – Investment and Credit Company (NBFC-ICC).
+The company subsequently surrendered its HFC license and was renamed Piramal Finance Limited to align with its strategic focus on retail and MSME lending.
+In May 2025, Piramal Enterprises Limited announced a proposed merger of Piramal Finance into the parent entity to improve capital efficiency.
+The reverse merger with Piramal Enterprises was completed in September 2025, resulting in a unified, publicly listed financial services entity.